Caring House is Different

 Do you accept Medicare, Medi-Cal or private insurance?

 Medicare, Medi-Cal and insurance do not pay Caring House for a resident to stay at Caring House.
 We are not a medical facility.
 If a resident has long-term care insurance, they might be reimbursed for the costs of living at Caring House, depending on the terms of their policy.

 What is the typical length of stay?
 Maximum stay?

-Our mission is to serve men and women in the last weeks or days of their lives.
-Our typical length of stay has been less than sixty days.
+Our mission is to serve members of the community in the last weeks or days of their lives.
+A resident’s stay is typically less than 45 days.

 Are there ever refunds?

 A refund could be available for contributions made to help cover a resident’s costs of care, depending on the circumstances.
 Read our refund policy.